 Recent developments such as the Tesla models S and P90D, and ground shattering technological advancements facilitated by the efforts of the National Electric Drag Racing Association, is changing the dull and boring perception of electric vehicles.
 Quite to the contrary, these machines are really starting to electrify our imaginations.

 For anyone who still doubts the potential of this very new – and very old – technology, let the Buckeye Bullet 2.5 electric streamliner jump start your awareness to the power of battery powered transportation.
 This streamliner was built and first raced in 2009 by students at The Ohio State University.
 It set two international F.I.A.
-(Fédération Internationale de l'Automobile) records in 2010; the mile record of 307.666 mph (495.140 km/hr) and the kilometer record of 307.905 mph (495.526 km/hr), currently making it fastest electric car in the world under international regulations.
+(Fédération Internationale de l'Automobile) records in 2010; the mile record of 307.666 mph (495.140 km/hr) and the kilometer record of 307.905 mph (495.526 km/hr), currently making it fastest electric car in the world under international regulations (author's note, this record was broken on September 21, 2016 by the Buckeye Bullet 3, which reached 341.4 mph).
 Overall, the car reached a top speed that exceeded 321 mph.

 The Buckeye Bullet 2.5 is currently on loan from the Wally Parks National Hot Rod Association Motorsports Museum in Pomona, CA with permission of the owner, The Ohio State University, at the Route 66 Electric Vehicle Museum located in the Historic Powerhouse Visitor Center in Kingman, AZ*.
 This brings the Museum’s span of electric vehicle history and development to 100 years, from 1909 to 2009.